sharif-ml-lab/IMDb-IR-System/Logic/README.md

 This class is responsible for doing preprocessings required on the input data.
 The input the crawled data and the output is the data without extra info.

 ## 4. [Indexing](https://github.com/sharif-ml-lab/MIR-2024-Project/blob/Phase_1/Logic/part%201/index.py)
-This class is responsile for building index.
-Its input is preprocessed data and the output is indices required for searching.
+This class is responsible for building index.
+Its input is preprocessed data and the output is indexes required for searching.
 This section will be used in next phases and the functions will be used for information retrieval.
-**Note** that in this class, `check_if_indexing_is_good` method is used to test your indexing and you can call it to understand how well your indexing is.
+**Note** that in this class, `check_if_indexing_is_good` method is used to test your indexing, and you can call it to understand how well your indexing is.

 - You should run this method, for each of the 4 indexing methods and for 2 different words and compare if your indexing is better or not.
 - **Note** that one or many of the methods (or signatures of methods) in this class may need to be changed based on your implementations.
 Feel free to do so!